bhavyasree2/bhavyasree2/README.md

 # Hi, I'm Gangireddy Gari Bhavya Sree 👋

 💼 Analyst at Deloitte Consulting
-🏆 First Prize Winner for an AI-based Eye Disease Detection Project
+🏆 First Prize Winner for an AI-based Eye Disease Detection Project.
-🍎 Built an AI Powered LMS Platform during Apple Training
+🍎 Built an AI Powered LMS Platform during Apple Training and received appreciation from mentor for the project features and UI design.
-💻 Working with Oracle FDI, ODI, SQL, and analytics workflows
+💻 Working with Oracle FDI, ODI, SQL, and analytics workflows.
-🤖 Passionate about AI, Data Engineering, and building impactful tech solutions
+🤖 Passionate about AI, Data Engineering, Open source and building impactful tech solutions.
 🎓 Graduate from G. Narayanamma Institute of Technology and Science (2021–25)

 ---